Kernel - Processes and threads - Management

-The well-known method of creating new process in general purpose operting systems (e.g. UN*X) is a forking.
+The well-known method of creating new process in general purpose operating systems (e.g. UN*X) is a forking.

-system call which creates new process (child process) based on linear address space and operating system resources
+system call which creates a new process (child process) based on linear address space and operating system resources

-for the forked processes and operating system assures that process A sees the variable located at
+for the forked processes, and operating system assures that process A sees the variable located at

 as 1 and process B sees it as 2.

 virtualization (e.g. paging) which enables programs to use the same linear address to access different segments of

-fork() method is unavailable and it is replaced by
+fork() method is unavailable, and it is replaced by